Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

-When visiting the Central Post Office and the Notre Dame Cathedral in Ho Chi Minh City, you will sometimes see Vietnamese women wearing Ao Dai getting their photos taken for a photoshoot for weddings or a school's graduation.
+When visiting the Central Post Office and the Notre Dame Cathedral in Ho Chi Minh City, you will sometimes see Vietnamese women wearing Ao Dai getting their photos taken for a photo shoot for weddings or school graduation.
 You can find an Ao Dai at the Ben Thanh Market or get one tailor-made in Hoi An.

 With a vast number of travelers coming to Vietnam each year, they cannot help but be in awe by the breathtaking landscape and natural wonders, like the UNESCO World Heritage site at Halong Bay.
 When visiting the north of Vietnam, you should take home a landscape painting to remind you of the terraced rice fields and beautiful topography.

 Vietnam is not only famous for many picturesque views and the friendliness of the people, but it also has a tropical diversity of fruits.
 When you visit, try locally grown Vietnamese fruits, such as jackfruit, rambutan, dragon fruit, plums, etc.